May be repeated.

 Seminar on current theoretical and empirical research relating to emerging areas of knowledge in the strategic management field.
 Reflecting the emphasis of current research on strategic and organizational phenomena, topics vary from year to year.
 May be repeated in the same or separate terms to a maximum of 4 hours.
 Students may take multiple topics under the course designation, but can only take each topic once for credit towards degree requirements.
 Prerequisite: Ph.D. standing in BADM or consent of instructor.

-This class provides a unique opportunity to apply student's classroom knowledge, their skills and experiences in a real world setting.
+Provides a unique opportunity to apply student's classroom knowledge, their skills and experiences in a real world setting.
 Each student should expect the experience to be as close to working in a business environment as the academic environment allows.
 Each team of students will work in a collaborative relationship with real businesses and organizations to solve real problems by developing implementable solutions.
 The instructor's expectation is that each student will provide professional quality work.
 0 to 4 graduate hours.
 No professional credit.
 Approved for Letter and S/U grading.
-May be repeated in separate terms up to 4 credit hours.
-Prerequisite: MSTM students.
+May be repeated in separate terms up to 8 credit hours.
+Prerequisite: Restricted to MSTM, MSM, MS Business Analytics students.

 Knowledge assets - technologies, knowhow, creative works, reputations, talent, and customer relationships - are critical drivers of business today.
 Intellectual property (IP) of various types (patents, copyrights, trade secrets, trademarks, etc.) can confer valuable rights over these knowledge assets, which makes intellectual property strategy a vital skill in the modern manager's professional toolkit.
 This course provides an introduction to different IP types and an in-depth exploration of the strategic issues entailed in using (obtained, licensing and enforcing) IP rights in business.
 It examines how IP strategies can be used to support the company's overall strategy, and how the two can be better aligned.
 The end goal is to develop the business manager's vocabulary, understanding, and strategic thinking in dealing with intellectual property as tools for competitive business success.
 2 graduate hours.
 No professional credit.